fentec-project/CiFEr/README.md

 ([paper](https://eprint.iacr.org/2006/309.pdf)) allowing a distribution of keys following a boolean expression defining a policy which attributes are needed for the decryption.
 The functions needed in this scheme have prefix `cfe_gpsw`.

+* A decentralized inner product predicate scheme by _Michalevsky, Joye_ ([paper](https://eprint.iacr.org/2018/753.pdf)) allowing encryption
+with policy described as a vector, and a decentralized distribution of keys based on users' vectors so that only users with  vectors orthogonal to the encryption vector posses a key that can decrypt the ciphertext.
+The functions needed in this scheme have prefix `cfe_dippe`.

 These schemes allow to specify a decryption policy defining which attributes are needed to be able to decrypt.
 For the latter we implemented a policy converter